 Website and mobile apps are two distinct types of applications that serve different purposes.
 While you can access website apps through a web browser, mobile apps are downloaded and installed onto a mobile device; both have their strengths and weaknesses.

-In this article, we will explore the best use cases for website apps and why they may be the better choice in certain situations, with a specific focus on ecommerce.
+Let's explore the best use cases for website apps and why they may be the better choice in certain situations, with a specific focus on ecommerce.

-What is a website app?
+What is a Website App?

 Website apps are ideal for businesses that want to reach a wider audience or individuals who prefer accessing an app through a web browser.